 "Clients have even stopped asking... they know feature requests go nowhere."

-Our roadmap was driven by one-off requests, not patterns.
+Our roadmap was driven by isolated requests, not recognisable patterns of unmet customer needs.

 Step 3: Built & Validated Our Market Canvas

-For each role, we defined the core job:
+For each role, we defined the core job they are trying to get done:

 Employees want the right amount of pay on time, every time.